picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/contributing/patches.rst

 Patch for Stable Releases
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-All fix patches to the master branch that are candidates for backporting
+All fix patches to the main branch that are candidates for backporting
-should also be CCed to the `stable@dpdk.org <http://mails.dpdk.org/listinfo/stable>`_
+should also be CCed to the `stable@dpdk.org <https://mails.dpdk.org/listinfo/stable>`_
 mailing list.
 In the commit message body the Cc: stable@dpdk.org should be inserted as follows::